Guarded Domains of Iran: Qajar era

 The term Guarded Domains developed a new political meaning during the Russo-Persian Wars in the early 19th century, when it was adopted as a practical means of demanding the defense of Iranian territory against foreign invasion.
 In Tabriz, a book compiled from a fatwa on jihad, authored by two distinguished Shia jurists from Iraq, includes an introduction where the Qajar minister and statesman Abol-Qasem Qa'em-Maqam emphasised the importance of jihad.
 He argued that it was a collective religious duty to counter the "disorder brought by the Russian nation within the Guarded Domain".

 In order to create prose that resembled a political slogan and acted as an encouragement to defend Iran, Abol-Qasem Qa'em-Maqam experimented with words that rhymed with mahrus.
 The threat posed by Russia (Rus) to the Qajar domains was considered ominous (manhus).
 This threatened the territorial integrity of the Qajars and their honor (namus).
 The loss of the Caucasian provinces during the two wars with Russia (1804–1813 and 1826–1828) damaged the Qajar's reputation as the guardian of the Guarded Domains of Iran.

 Fath-Ali Shah Qajar established a semi-autonomous system of princely governments under the authority of the central state.
 This feature, also used in the Seljuk and Safavid eras, gave new meaning to the concept of the Guarded Domains.
 Senior princes primarily served as provincial governors at Tabriz, Shiraz, Kermanshah, Isfahan, and Mashhad, or as high-ranking officials in the growing Qajar court and army.
 Smaller administrations were assigned to younger princes.

 After being defeated by Britain, Iran signed the Treaty of Paris in 1857, in which they agreed to relinquish all territorial claims to Herat or any other area within Afghanistan.
 Iranian territorial losses under the Qajars in the 19th century led to a new understanding of the Guarded Domains and the extent of the Iranian lands.
 There were limitations on the authority that the Guarded Domains had over Greater Iran, such as the Caucasian provinces and Herat.
-Iran's final borders was determined by its conflicts with Russia, Britain and the Ottoman Empire.
+Iran's final borders were determined by its conflicts with Russia, Britain and the Ottoman Empire.